Clint Russell, Reed Coverdale & Andrew Stern | From Liberty To Lockdowns & Back | OAP #19

 I think if they're smart, they'll be like, hey, look at these idiots.

-We can take literally everything except their guns, and they will still think they're free.
+We can take literally everything except their guns and they will still think they're free.

-You know, so let's let them keep their guns and then we can tap their phone, we can lock them down, we can bail out ourselves, keeping them in their houses.
+So let's let them keep their guns and then we can tap their phone.

-Like they won't they won't just seize them.
+They won't just seize them.

 Why bother?